-Firstly, let us just say how simple it is to cancel an ad run in FB.
-All you need to do is toggle your ad to Off.
+Firstly, let us just say how simple it is to stop or pause an ad in FB.
+All you need to do is toggle your ad to Off with the little blur button and then click "review and publish on the top right hand corner of Ads Manager.
 This then freezes your ad metrics in time, so you can come back and compare to a subsequent ad and gain some insight.

-There are any number of reasons why you might cancel an ad.
+There are any number of reasons why you might stop or pause an ad.
 You might run out of a budget, the ad may not be performing as you’d like, or you might just have a policy of running ads for a set period of time.
 If you continue to serve an ad to the same audience, then you can expect a gradual decrease in the efficiency of the ad over time.
-For this reason, we recommend you should be doing a full review of ad performance, at least on a weekly basis, so as to avoid wasting ad dollars.
+For this reason, we recommend you should be doing a full review of ad performance, at least on a weekly basis, so as to avoid wasting budget.

 Metrics To Look Out For

 Performance metrics to keep an eye on with regard to ads are the CPR (Cost Per Result) figure, which you should try to keep below $2, the number of clicks and CTR which you would expect to be over 1% at least, and, of course, the conversion rate (the metric by which you decide an ad visitor did the thing you wanted them to do, for example, Donated, Signed up for info, etc).
 The cost per acquisition CPA refers to the amount of money spent on an ad campaign divided by the number of conversions you had.
 If a CPA figure of, say, $50 is achieved, then you have to decide whether that conversion is worth the amount paid.
 Usually, you will have a target figure for the CPA in advance of the ad launching.